Essential Slides for an AI Startup Pitch Deck: What to Include

 Integrating Your Deck into Fundraising Flow

 The ideal deck isn’t a static PDF.
-Most successful AI startups build:
+Most successful AI startups build their fundraising flow around the essential slides for an AI startup pitch deck.

 • An “email version” (15 slides, investor-friendly, limited confidential detail)